 An alcohol rehab center is generally considered more successful for those struggling with alcoholism than any other form of rehab.
 If you have been abusing alcohol for a long time or consume a significant amount of alcohol, an inpatient stay may be recommended for your safety and the best chances of long-term sobriety.

 Effects of Alcohol Addiction

-Friends and family members may be able to predict your moods based on the time of day and when you begin to drink.
-You may be happy during happy hour, but you may become irritable or sullen and depressed as you drink more.
+They may also find themselves criticizing others or becoming angry at small things before drinking.
+Friends and family members may be able to predict an alcoholic’s moods depending on the time of day and when they begin to drink.
+They may be happy during happy hour, but may become irritable or sullen, and depressed as they drink more.

 Alcohol is also a significant contributor to accidents both in the home and outside.
 Motor vehicle accidents are also highly linked to alcohol intake.
 Every day someone is killed by someone else driving while drinking.

 Invest In a Sober Future at North Jersey Center for Recovery

 The National Institute on Alcohol Abuse and Alcoholism estimates that only about 8% of people with alcoholism receive treatment each year.
 Recognizing an issue is the first step towards a healthy life.
 Once you have told yourself the truth, now what?